kraftinator/crowdvouched-contracts/README.md

 # Crowdvouched
-## _A Decentralized Crowdsourcing Platform_
-Crowdvouched is a decentralized crowdsourcing platform that uses blockchain technology to gather and validate data.
-Users create and manage data-driven projects, where contributors submit and verify data in exchange for project-specific tokens.
-These tokens are minted upon successful data validation through a novel "proof of useful work" mechanism and are backed by project treasuries funded through donations and other revenue streams.
-Crowdvouched incorporates gamification by turning data validation into a competitive process.
-Contributors earn reputation scores and rank on leaderboards, motivating accuracy and rewarding active participation.
+Crowdvouched is a decentralized crowdsourcing platform for gathering data and making it publicly accessible as a shared resource.
+By placing bounties on pieces of information, Crowdvouched incentivizes contributors to locate, submit, and verify data.
+The submitted data is validated through a "proof of useful work" mechanism and participants are rewarded with project-specific tokens.
+The tokens are backed by project treasuries funded through donations and additional revenue streams.
+Solved bounties are stored on a decentralized storage system, making them accessible to all.
+This allows them to be easily integrated into other Web3 applications.

 ## Whitepaper
 [crowdvouched.xyz/whitepaper](https://www.crowdvouched.xyz/whitepaper)